 Online learning requires effective time management skills.
 You may not have the structure of a weekly class to help you organize your time and prioritize your assignments.
 If you are in a blended course, you will be responsible for a higher number of independent self-study hours than in traditional classroom courses.
 How will you manage your time?

-In this module, you will explore strategies for organizing work throughout the semester, developing a realistic study schedule, and balancing your online learning with your work or other commitments.
+By the end of this module, you will be able to:

+- Explore strategies for organizing work throughout the semester, - Develop a realistic study schedule. - Balance your online learning with your work or other commitments.